Introduction

 Once you have your account, you’ll need to generate at least one legal document through GDPR.Direct’s document wizard.
 This typically means creating a privacy policy, but you might also want to generate a cookie policy, terms of service, or data processing agreement depending on your business needs.
 The document generation process asks you questions about your business practices, data collection methods, and legal obligations.
 Answer these questions accurately and completely, as they form the foundation of your legally compliant documents.

 You should also have a clear plan for where you want to display your legal documents.
-Most websites place legal links in the footer, but you might also want a dedicated “Legal” or “Privacy” page, links in your signup or checkout flows, or mentions in your cookie consent banner.
-Thinking through these placements before you start implementing will help you choose the right implementation method and avoid unnecessary rework.
+Most websites place legal links in the footer, but you might also want dedicated full-page legal documents, links in your signup or checkout flows, or mentions in your cookie consent banner.
+Thinking through these placements before you start implementing will help you choose the right approach and avoid unnecessary rework.

 Implementation Methods